arendsee/rmonad/README.md

   list(
-    foo = "this is metadata, you can put anything you want in here", bar = "maybe can pass parameters to an Rmarkdown chunk", baz = "or store stuff in state, for example:" sysinfo = devtools::session_info()
+    foo = "this is metadata, you can put anything you want in here", bar = "maybe can pass parameters to an Rmarkdown chunk", baz = "or store stuff in state, for example:", sysinfo = devtools::session_info()
   )